Our dedicated teams care for our parks and gardens, doing all the grounds maintenance to keep your open spaces clean and green.

 We try to include interesting designs which fit the setting and use new initiatives such as edible flower beds, whilst ensuring value for money.

 We are responsible for planting and remedial work of the trees in our parks.
 Otherwise, trees are looked after by our countryside team.

 Dog waste bins are emptied three times a week, on Mondays, Wednesdays and Fridays.
 If however, you find them full please let us know using the report a full bin form.
 If you spot a damaged bin please report this to us using our report a broken dog bin form.

 If you spot a full litter bin please report this to using the report a full litter bin form and we will arrange for it to be emptied as soon as possible.
 If you see a damaged litter bin please let us know using the report a broken litter bin form.

 If you have a design idea or would like to apply for a floral display (carpet bedding) in one of our parks please email firstname.lastname@example.org or write to us:

 East Devon District Council,

-Grass is normally cut on an average three week cycle in our open space areas during the growing season.
-In high ornamental areas, such as public gardens, this will be more frequent.
+Grass is normally cut on an average three week cycle during the growing season.
+In ornamental areas, such as public gardens, this will be more frequent.
 This cycle can be affected by poor weather conditions.

 Grass areas are litter picked prior to mowing.
-On our large open space areas the grass is cut with a ride on mower and the grass clippings are left on the surface.
-These are evenly spread and should decompose naturally.
+On our large open areas we use a ride on mower and the clippings are left on the surface.
+These are evenly spread and decompose naturally.
 Small hand machines (mowers/strimmers) are used to cut any areas which the larger machine can’t access.
 This may not be necessarily be carried out on the same day.

-In high ornamental areas the grass clippings are collected and disposed of in a green waste facility.
+In high ornamental areas the grass clippings are collected and disposed of for composting.